The United Kingdom:

 restrictions."

-continent.
-On March 17, 2022, P&O laid off 800 of its
+European continent.
+P&O laid off 800 of its workers (and

-workers with “cheap agency workers from eastern Europe.”
+“cheap agency workers from eastern Europe.”

 The UK has an opportunity to review its regulations,